themohitnair/flitepred/README.md

 | 5    | AA (American)      | 14,297  |

 I have decided to filter the cleaned data first by the Top 5 Destination Airports, and then the Top 3 Airline Carriers, in interest of balanced data and a larger number of data points.

+## Script Sequence

+`append.py` -> `weather.py` -> `join.py` -> `clean.py` -> `filter.py` -> `rename.py`

+`append.py`: To join all the monthly on-time performance CSVs and fuse it into a single one, while filtering by Origin Airport 12478 (JFK, NYC).

+`weather.py`: Fetches hourly historical weather data from open-meteo for the coordinates of JFK, NYC.

+`join.py`: Combines the two datasets using the hour part of departure time.

+`clean.py`: Cleans the data to remove certain fields and add other ones (such as departure hour).

+`filter.py`: To filter the cleaned data first by the Top 5 Destination Airports, and then the Top 3 Airline Carriers, in interest of balanced data and a larger number of data points.

+`rename.py`: To rename the fields in the dataset in the interest of aesthetics and consistency.